-Many presentations at NAC will be in the format of a poster presentation, which is comparable to other international conferences in Earth Sciences.
+Many presentations at NAC will be in the format of a poster presentation, which is comparable to other international conferences in Earth and Environmental Sciences.
 There are a few ‘best practices’ when it comes to designing a poster that can increase its effectiveness for communicating your research.
 Remember that it often takes a few seconds for a person to decide whether they will stop to continue reading your poster.
 Proper design therefore helps to draw people into your story and explain your research.

 Poster should be readable from a distance.
 When multiple people are admiring your work at the same time, not everyone may be able to read the content if its text and figures are too small.
 Adjust your design accordingly.
 For example, your title needs to leave an impact, so think of using an appreciably bigger font size.
 In contrast, use smaller font sizes than the regular body text of the poster for all the ‘administrative sections’, such as the affiliations, acknowledgments and references.
 Also think of contrast; dark-coloured letters on a light background are often easier to read than light-coloured letters on a dark background (same goes for photos used as a background).
 TEXT IN CAPITALS IS LESS-EASY TO READ than a regular font.
 Here is our lifehack to check the readability of your poster: print your A0-sized poster on an A4-sized sheet of paper.
 At this scale all your body text and caption should be readable; if it’s not, your font size is too small.